Each module contains 3 ECTS. You choose a total of 10 modules/30 ECTS in the following module categories:

 - Graphical solutions (Binder-Schmidt-Method)

 - Models for the thermal balance of a room:

-- Introduction to MATLAB software, application on test cases in fields of building engineering.
+- Introduction to OCTAVE software, application on test cases in fields of building engineering.

-- Introduction to IDA-ICE software, application on test cases in fields of building engineering.
+- Introduction to commercial building simulation software, application on test cases in fields of building engineering.